Life Skills Curriculum

 Cooking/ Meal Preparation

-This is another skill that will be an important part of a special education life skills curriculum.
+This is another skill that will be an important part of life skills curriculum for special education students.
 Start with simple dishes like sandwiches and juice, and you will be forming a base for helping a child to be independent at a later stage in life.

 Another important factor is that life skills training can never be successful without the involvement and participation of parents.
 Make sure you involve them right from the planning stage.
 When your training program is customized according to their home situation, it will be a lot more effective in the long run.